 A good foot spa massager doesn’t have to cost an arm and a leg – or in this case a foot.
-There’s a lot to be had for under 50 bucks in the foot spa department.
+There’s a lot to be had in the budget foot spa department.
 Are you someone who works on their feet all day and needs to rest their dogs at night?
 Perhaps years of hard labor left your feet feeling exhausted.
 A good way to bring foot therapy into your home for a budget price is to invest in the cheapest foot spa that provides real relief.

 In this guide, I share the 5 cheap models that should be on your radar.
 Along with our picks, I share reviews of each unit to give you a clear idea of what to expect before you buy one.
 It’s actually quite amazing what’s available for the price of a tank of gas.
 And just think, that’s gas you won’t have to buy to go to a public spa.

 Cheapest Foot Spa Reviews

 Below, I share our unbiased reviews of each of the five models in our guide.
 Plus, be sure to consider the pros & cons of each model.
 We put together our lists of pros & cons by investigating current info.
 We also tend to sprinkle in our own thoughts we think you’ll find helpful.

 At the time of this writing, Conair’s model FB27R is the cheapest foot spa that’s worth the money.
 One thing we like a lot is that this is a good deep foot spa that’s also mighty affordable.
 There are several versions available that feature bubbles, vibration, Conair’s HeatSense, and even lights.
 The model we’re focusing on here features soothing massaging bubbles, and it includes 3 pedicure attachments.